anthonydc/gulp-website-boilerplate/README.md

     gulp

 Running the default task automatically watches your project folders for any changes and runs the accompanying task.
-For example, if you've elected to run tasks on your JavaScript, anytime you change a JavaScript file gulp will automatically run those tasks, including a browser refresh if you've included BrowserSync.
+For example, anytime you change a JavaScript file gulp will automatically run those tasks, including a browser refresh if you've included BrowserSync.

 CSS